8 Proven Tips for Managing Your Travel Commissions Like a Pro

 3. Know Your Supplier Payment Terms

 Every supplier plays by their own rules.
 Some pay right after travel; others may take weeks or months.
-Understanding these timelines is essential for keep track of travel commissions efficiently.
+Understanding these timelines is essential for keeping track of travel commissions efficiently.

 Record payment terms for each supplier so you can tell at a glance when commissions are genuinely overdue versus just delayed.
-Now you can help prevent stress and prioritize your follow-ups.
+This helps prevent unnecessary stress and allows you to prioritize follow-ups.

 4. Label Commission Status Clearly